 For a list of courses commonly offered at UniBo and their Tulane equivalents, see Sample Courses Offered.

 Actual courses offered will vary from semester to semester and year to year.
 For an updated list of course offerings, please visit the UniBo course catalog: http://www.unibo.it/en/teaching/course-unit-catalogue.
 Undergraduate level courses are called "First (L) Cycle Degree Programs."
 It's possible to filter the search by language and School to see the courses in English offered by the School of Economics, Management and Statistics (SEMS).
 UniBo has multiple campuses throughout the Emilia-Romagna region.
 When selecting classes, please pay attention to the the campus at which the class is offered.
 We recommend that students select classes at the BOLOGNA campus.
 Classes at other campuses would require a lengthy commute.

 When classes take place in two modules, students must take BOTH modules.

 In some cases you find a “I.C.”
 (Integrated Course).
 That means that the “big” (integrated) learning activity is made of two single courses, which can be taken also singularly.

-Course times may overlap!
-UniBo is best for students that speak Italian and have some flexibility with regard to the courses they can take.
-Please look at the timetable closely and do not select classes that overlap.
+UniBo is best for students that speak Italian, have some flexibility with regard to the courses they can take, and are comfortable with ambiguity.

 Freeman students at UniBo typically take 2-4 courses per semester (depends on # of crediti formativi universitari or CFU per course).